top of page

 catcott receipt bill invoice 10 guineas chatterton.JPG

-The manuscript receipt shown above, was written by Chatterton and given to George Catcott.
-It passed from Catcott to Richard Smith before it ended up at the Bristol Library.
+The manuscript receipt, shown above, is an example of the difficulties faced when working on 18th century manuscripts.
+It was written by Chatterton and given to George Catcott, who passed it on to his nephew, the Bristol surgeon, Richard Smith, before it eventually ended up at Bristol Library.

-The Ms. is very difficult to decipher, which leads me to believe that it has faded further since it was first transcribed (this is partly why the Chatterton Manuscript Project exists).
-This drove me to seek out a transcript, which I remembered reading in the past; it took me an hour and a half to find it, and here it is, direct from page 124 of The True Chatterton by John Ingram:
+The Ms. is very difficult to read, which leads me to believe that it has faded further since it was first transcribed, which is partly why the Chatterton Manuscript Project exists.
+This drove me to seek out a transcript, which I remembered reading in the past; it took me a good while to find it and upload it to this page, direct from page 124 of The True Chatterton by John Ingram - see above

 The list is fully Searchable via your browser search function, or simply press ctrl+F.